guruthree/palm-calendar-sync2/README.md

 # palm-calendar-sync2
 Make your Palm Pilot useful again by downloading your calendar to it (attempt #2).

-If you've got an old [Palm Pilot](https://en.wikipedia.org/wiki/PalmPilot) kicking around you've probably had some fun play-time nostalgia getting it out, but noticed that it's not so easy to make use of it's PIM functionality now that almost all of that stuff is an online service.
+If you've got an old [Palm Pilot](https://en.wikipedia.org/wiki/PalmPilot) kicking around you've probably had some fun playtime nostalgia getting it out, but noticed that it's not so easy to make use of it's PIM (personal information management) functionality now that almost all that stuff is an online service.
 This project attempts to remedy that somewhat for the Datebook function.

-`calendary-sync2` is a stand-alone tool to read an [iCaliendar](https://en.wikipedia.org/wiki/ICalendar) (ical/ics)  formatted date-book/calendar and send it to a Palm Pilot using a HotSync.
-This should allow for an up-to-date at the time of HotSync calendar to be made available on a Palm device.
+`calendar-sync2` is a tool to read an [iCalendar](https://en.wikipedia.org/wiki/ICalendar) (ical/ics)  formatted date-book/calendar and send it to a Palm Pilot using a HotSync.
+This should allow for an up-to-date at the time of HotSync calendar to be available on a Palm device.

 A YouTube video outlining the project:

 [![Getting Google Calendar on a Palm Pilot](resources/youtube-thumb.jpg)](https://www.youtube.com/watch?v=iAAXIlFZGh8)

 ## Background